 Mr. Tyler has represented companies in a broad range of business litigation matters, including contractual disputes and business torts.
 He has represented both national and regional franchisors in prosecuting and defending claims involving franchisees.
 He has also successfully represented numerous companies in land use matters involving substantial condemnation and zoning claims.
 Additionally, he has defended national and international companies in products liability cases.

 Mr. Tyler was named to Georgia Trend's "Legal Elite" list and "Who's Who in Atlanta" by the Atlanta Business Chronicle.
 He is the recipient of the Gate City Bar Association's Outstanding Lawyer Award and was inducted into the Gate City Bar Hall of Fame.
 Mr. Tyler is a recipient of the 13th Annual Justice Robert Benham Award for Community Service presented by the State Bar of Georgia and Chief Judge’s Commission on Professionalism.
-He was recognized in The Best Lawyers in America® for Commercial Litigation in 2020 and the seven years immediately preceding.
+He was recognized in The Best Lawyers in America® for Commercial Litigation in 2021 and the eight years immediately preceding.
 Mr. Tyler was recognized in 2020 and the seven years immediately preceding as a Georgia "Super Lawyer" in the area of Business Litigation by Super Lawyers magazine.
 He is AV® rated by Martindale-Hubbell.*

 *CV, BV, and AV are registered certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedure's standards and policies.